 The pinna model proposed by [3], as mentioned in the previous section, required the decomposition of the measured HRTFs in order to create customized HRTFs.
-In [3]. the decomposition process was achieved by manually adjusting a windowed portion of the measured HRIR.
+In [3], the decomposition process was achieved by manually adjusting a windowed portion of the measured HRIR.
 This window portion was used in an attempt to reconstruct the damped sinusoidal believed to reside in that window segment.
-Modeling methods like Prony or similar are used to try to obtain the entire damped sinusoidal.
+Modelling methods like Prony or similar are used to try to obtain the entire damped sinusoidal.

 We have developed an iterative method to automate the decomposition process in the time domain.
 Windowing the HRIR, in a similar fashion to the manual method, the iterative method compares the reconstructed HRIR with the measured HRIR.
 The highest fitting reconstructed HRIR is considered the best approximation to the measured segment.
-A complete description of this original automated method is available in [6].
+A complete description of this original automated method is available in [5].

 A major drawback of this method is that the window sizes are initially unknown.
 The program has to iterate through all possibilities.
 These windows are gradually opened progressively from 2 to 10 samples for each of the five windows studied in each HRIR [6].
-Each of the windows will approximate a damped sinusoid and each sequence possible of second-order approximations (considered at the appropriate delays) would be summed together resulting in a candidate HRIR.
-All the candidate HRIRs are temporarily stored and compared to the measured HRIR using Equations 1 and 2 to assess their individual similarity to the original measured HRIR or "fit" where "MS" is the mean square.
-The candidate HRIR with the highest "fit" is considered to be the reconstructed HRIR that most accurately portrays the measured HRIR.
+Each of the windows will approximate a damped sinusoid and each possible sequence of second-order approximations (considered at the appropriate delays) would be summed together resulting in a candidate HRIR.
+All the candidate HRIRs are temporarily stored and compared to the measured HRIR using Equations 1 and 2 to assess their individual similarity to the original measured HRIR or 'fit' where N is the length, n is the current sample, o is the original HRIR, c is the candidate HRIR, e is the error and f is the percent fit.
+The candidate HRIR with the highest 'fit' is considered to be the reconstructed HRIR that most accurately portrays the measured HRIR.
 Analysis of the results from this process showed that, in general, it approximates the original HRIR with relatively high accuracy.
 Figure 3 shows the components extracted from a measured HRIR by this process.